TransMorph: Transformer for unsupervised medical image registration: Methods

-\end{linenomath} where W-MSA and SW-MSA stand for, respectively, window-based multi-head self-attention and shifted-window-based multi-head self-attention module; MLP denotes the multi-layer perceptron module (\cite{vaswani2017attention}); $\hat{\mathbf{z}}_\ell$ and $\mathbf{z}_\ell$ denote the output features of the (S)W-MSA and the MLP module for block $\ell$, respectively.
+\end{linenomath} where W-MSA and SW-MSA denote, respectively, window-based multi-head self-attention and shifted-window-based multi-head self-attention modules; MLP denotes the multi-layer perceptron module~(\cite{vaswani2017attention}); $\hat{\mathbf{z}}_\ell$ and $\mathbf{z}_\ell$ denote the output features of the (S)W-MSA and the MLP module for block $\ell$, respectively.
 The self-attention is computed as: \begin{linenomath}